 As I mentioned earlier, the camber on the Icarus comes at the expense of ride height, making it responsive and tight turning but a little harder to push than a flatter deck.

 Like other longboards in the Loaded lineup, the Icarus comes with 2 flex options – Flex1 (stiffer) and Flex2 (flexier).
-Which option is best depends on your weight, riding style, and personal preferences.
+Which option is best depends on your weight, riding style, and personal preference.
 I know, that’s not very helpful… As a rule of thumb, Loaded says Flex1 is best for riders 170 to 250 lbs, while Flex2 is for riders 75-200 lbs.

 I for one weigh about 180lbs so I’m right there in the intersection zone between the two.
 I personally like the higher flex (Flex2) because my riding focus is on carving and pumping rather than speed.
 A friend of mine who’s about 175 lb and likes to freeride fast still chooses Flex2 because he likes the bouncy feel he gets in speed corners.